 Project Overview

 The app's core differentiator is its nostalgic UI.
-Weather data is sourced from Open-Meteo, providing accurate global coverage with no API key or account required.
+Weather data is sourced from Open-Meteo,

 Features